eliasYFGM/allegro-templates/README.md

 [c]: Templates for the C language.
 They may be slightly more polished than C++ though.

 [r]: Template for retro-games in mind (small resolution).
-The game window is up-scaled automatically by default, depending on the monitor's resolution (minimum scaling factor is 2) and uses "nearest-neighbor" to scale plus linear interpolation.
+The game window is up-scaled automatically by default, depending on the monitor's resolution, and uses "nearest-neighbor" to scale plus linear interpolation (except for Allegro 4).
 No full-screen at the moment.